-Note: During the 4th quarter of 2011 we conducted a review of our single premium life of loan policies and concluded that approximately 21,000 of these policies were no longer in force, and as a result we canceled these policies with insurance in force of approximately \$2.3 billion and risk in force of approximately \$0.5 billion.
+Note: During the 4th quarter of 2011 and the 1st quarter of 2012 we conducted a review of our single premium life of loan policies and concluded that approximately 21,000 of these policies were no longer in force, and as a result we canceled these policies with insurance in force of approximately \$2.4 billion and risk in force of approximately \$0.5 billion.
 It may be possible that some of these policies will be reinstated based on information subsequently provided by our customers.

-Note: The results of our operations in Australia are included in the financial statements in this document but the additional information in this document does not include our Australian operations, unless otherwise noted, which are immaterial.
+Note: The results of our operations in Australia are included in the financial statements in this document but the additional information in this document does not include our Australian operations, unless otherwise noted, which are important

-(1) In accordance with industry practice, loans approved by GSE and other automated underwriting (AU) systems under "doc waiver" programs that do not require verification of borrower income are classified by MGIC as "full doc."
+- (1) In accordance with industry practice, loans approved by GSE and other automated underwriting (AU) systems under "doc waiver" programs that do not require verification of borrower income are classified by MGIC as "full doc."
 Based in part on information provided by the GSEs, MGIC estimates full doc loans of this type were approximately 4% of 2007 NIW.
 Information for other periods is not available.
 MGIC understands these AU systems grant such doc waivers for loans they judge to have higher credit quality.
 MGIC also understands that the GSEs terminated their "doc waiver" programs in the second half of 2008.
-Reduced documentation loans only appear in the reduced documentation category and do not appear in any of the other categories.

-(2) Net paid claims, as presented, does not include amounts received in conjunction with termination of reinsurance agreements.
+Reduced documentation loans only appear in the reduced documentation category and do not appear in any of the other categories. - (2) Net paid claims, as presented, do not include amounts received in conjunction with termination of reinsurance agreements.
 In a termination, the agreement is cancelled, with no future premium ceded and funds for any incurred but unpaid losses transferred to us.
 The transferred funds result in an increase in the investment portfolio (including cash and cash equivalents) and there is a corresponding decrease in reinsurance recoverable on loss reserves.
-This results in an increase in net losse paid.

-(3) Preliminary

-(4) As calculated, does not reflect any effects due to premium deficiency.

-(5) Includes Australian operations
+This results in an increase in net loss reserves, which is offset by a decrease in net losses paid. - (3) Preliminary - (4) As calculated, does not reflect any effects due to premium deficiency. - (5) Includes Australian operations - (6) Refer to our risk factor titled "Our losses could increase if rescission rates decrease faster than we are projecting, we do not prevail in proceedings challenging whether our rescissions were proper or we enter into material resolution arrangements" above for information about our suspension of certain rescissions and the number of rescissions suspended as of June 30, 2012.